A Wasserstein distance approach for concentration of empirical risk estimates: Introduction

-\textit{Related work.} Concentration of empirical CVaR has been the topic of many recent works, cf. \citep{brown2007large,wang2010deviation,thomas2019concentration,Kolla,kagrecha2019distribution,prashanth2019concentration}.
+\textit{Related work.} Concentration of empirical CVaR has been the topic of many recent works, cf. \cite{brown2007large,wang2010deviation,thomas2019concentration,Kolla,kagrecha2019distribution,prashanth2019concentration}.
 The first three references address the case when the underlying distribution has bounded support, while the rest consider unbounded distributions which are either sub-Gaussian or sub-exponential or have a bounded higher-moment.
-SRM estimation has been consider in \citep{pandey2019estimation}, where the authors provide tail bounds for the case of distributions that have either bounded support, or are Gaussian/exponential.
+SRM estimation has been considered in \cite{pandey2019estimation}, where the authors provide tail bounds for the case of distributions that have either bounded support, or are sub-Gaussian/sub-exponential.
 In comparison to these works, the bounds that we derive are under less stringent assumptions.
-For instance, in \citep{prashanth2019concentration}, the authors require a minimum growth condition on the underlying distribution, while in \citep{pandey2019estimation}, the authors require that the underlying density be bounded above zero, or follow the Gaussian/exponential form.
-Among \tone\ measures, concentration bounds for UBSR has not been addressed in previous works, to the best of our knowledge.
-Estimation of UBSR has been considered in \citep{dunkel2010stochastic,hu2018utility}.
+For instance, in \cite{prashanth2019concentration}, the authors require a minimum growth condition on the underlying distribution, while in \cite{pandey2019estimation}, the authors require that the underlying density be bounded above zero, or follow the Gaussian/exponential form.
+While estimation of UBSR has been considered in \cite{dunkel2010stochastic} and \cite{hu2018utility}, concentration bounds for UBSR has not been addressed in previous works, to the best of our knowledge.
 In the first of these two references, the authors present a stochastic approximation based method for UBSR estimation, while in the second reference, the authors propose a sample-average approximation for UBSR.
 In both works, there are no non-asymptotic bounds.
 Instead, an asymptotic normality result is provided.
-Finally, CPT estimation is the topic of \citep{prashanth2016cumulative,prashanth2018tac}.
+Finally, CPT estimation is the topic of \cite{prashanth2016cumulative} and \cite{prashanth2018tac}.
 Our estimate for \ttwo\ measures resembles the one in the aforementioned references, except that we employ truncation, which aids in arriving at better concentration results for the sub-Gaussian case.
 Concentration bounds for empirical versions of RDEU are not available in the literature, to the best of our knowledge, and we fill this gap.